tensorbase/tensorbase/README.md

 * from source

 TensorBase follows the idiomatic development flow of Rust.
+Make sure your Rust nightly toolchain works.
 If you only try to run, just play with [Quick Start](#quick-start).
 Thanks to the strong rust ecosystem, it is not necessary to run build first.

 * docker

-This mode is portable but more resource occupied, and the performance is platform dependent.
+This mode is portable but more host resource occupied, and the performance is platform dependent.

 TBD.